 Submit the FAFSA

 - Submit Supporting Documentation: We sometimes need to ask for additional documentation in order to verify that the information on your application is accurate.
 If we need further information, we'll send you an email.
-You must submit all requested documents before we can finalize your financial aid award.
+You must submit all requested documents before we can finalize your financial aid offer.
 Outstanding requirements can also be viewed on the Student tab of PioneerWeb.

 - Incoming students applying for fall admission: January 15